 Sweet potatoes aren't technically potatoes since they come from a different family of plants, but they are related.
 Potatoes of all colors are from the botanical family Solanaceae, while sweet potatoes are from the Convolvulaceae family.
-Sweet potatoes are available in orange, white, red and golden varieties.
+Sweet potatoes are available in orange, white, red and golden potato types.
 The orange variety is also called a yam.
 Sweet potatoes contain more manganese than regular potatoes and are high in beta-carotene.
 Unlike regular potatoes, they don't contain alkaloids that may provoke an allergic response in some people.

-Although potatoes don't contain fat or cholesterol, how they're cooked can significantly change their nutritional value.
-Starchy potatoes that are deep fried, as well as potato chips, can absorb a significant amount of cooking oil and add unwanted calories and fat to your diet.
-Baked potatoes served with butter or sour cream contributes calories, too.
-Consider eating small organic potatoes served with the skin, which contains most of the valuable fiber.
+Although potatoes don't contain fat or cholesterol, their nutritional value can significantly change depending on how they're prepared.
+Starchy potatoes that are deep-fried, as well as potato chips, can absorb a significant amount of cooking oil and add unwanted calories and fat to your diet.
+Baked potatoes served with butter, sour cream or other toppings can add in loads of calories, too.

 Consider eating small organic spuds served with the skin, which contains most of the valuable fiber and vitamins in potatoes.
 Be sure to watch your serving size and use recipes that combine the potatoes with other healthy fats, such as olive oil.
 You can bake the potatoes with olive oil, garlic, and herbs to add flavor and fiber to any meal.
 Remember to choose potato types that add color to get the most nutrition of potatoes with each bite.